himoacs/solace_kdb_whitepaper/whitepaper.md

 Communication can be either unidirectional or bidirectional.
 The example in the IPC section above is a unidirectional example where one process sends a message to another process directly.
 Occasionally, you require the communication between your processes to be bidirectional where the second process is required to provide you with a response.
 For example, issuing a request to query a database will provide you with a response consisting of the result of your query.

 If you are using RESTful APIs over HTTP, your request can be a GET request which immediately returns a JSON result.
 This is a common synchronous request/reply pattern over HTTP.
 In such cases, your application issuing the request will wait for few milliseconds or seconds to get the result.
-However, some results can take longer than few seconds so it doesn't make sense for your application to wait for the result and wait computation resources.
+However, some results can take longer than few seconds, so it doesn't make sense for your application to wait for the result and wait computation resources.

-For such secenarios, there is asynchronous request/reply pattern which uses queues to store the requests and responses.
+For such scenarios, there is asynchronous request/reply pattern which uses queues to store the requests and responses.
 In this version, the first application issues a request which is persisted in a queue for the second application to consume from.
 The payload of the message contains a `replyTo` parameter which tells the second application where queue it should publish the response to.
 The first application is listening to the queue and consumes the message whenever it is available.

 Asynchronous request/reply provides benefits of both bi-directional communication and asynchronous messaging.